The trick to a great half term for both parent and child is to keep the kids busy without it costing the earth

 (PRWEB UK) 24 October 2012

 As lovely as it is to have the little ones running around happily enjoying the holidays, it can be quite a challenge to keep them entertained for the full week, especially with the British weather insisting on grisly rain, fog and wind.
 The trick to a great half term for both parent and child is to keep the kids busy without it costing the earth.
-This is where Dunelm Mill can offer a helping hand, they have researched many different options available throughout the UK and selected the top 5 kid's activities this autumn.
+This is where Dunelm can offer a helping hand, they have researched many different options available throughout the UK and selected the top 5 kid's activities this autumn.

 1. Get Baking!

 Whether it’s some delicate fairy cakes or a pile of scrumptious crumbly cookies – children love getting stuck into baking, especially when there’s something delicious to eat at the end!
 If there’s little ones involved it’s important to ensure that you have some sturdy high quality baking items.
-Dunelm Mill offers a fabulous collection of bakeware including a wide range of Pyrex products, perfect for mixing up a messy cake heaven with your kids.
+Dunelm offers a fabulous collection of bakeware including a wide range of Pyrex, perfect for mixing up a messy cake heaven with your kids.

 2. Bike Ride